daniellee70/my_blog/content/about.md

 HIGHLIGHTS
 ---

--   Pioneered a groundbreaking work in legal analytics as published in Bloomberg Law in December 2019.
+-   Pioneered an innovative approach in legal analytics as published in Bloomberg Law in December 2019.

 -   Developed a series of data analytics courses at Plymouth State